 We do not currently have a problem of lack of low-quality plausible-seeming information on the Internet; quite the opposite.
 The problem we have right now is one of too much information, leading to information overload and indigestion.
 On social media, it has not been possible for years to be a completist (reading every post) or to use a purely linear timeline.
 We require systems to surface information that is particularly interesting or relevant, whether on an automated algorithmic basis, or by manual curation of lists/circles/spaces/instances.

 As is inevitably the case in this fallen world of ours, the solution to one problem inevitably begets new problems, and so it is in this case.
-Algorithmic personalisation and relevance filtering, whether of a social media timeline or the results of a query, inevitably raises the question of: relevant to whom?
+Algorithmic personalisation and relevance filtering, whether of a social media timeline or the results of a query, soon leads to the question of: relevant to whom?

 Back in the early days of Facebook, if you "liked" the page for your favourite band, you would expect to see their posts in your timeline alerting you of their tour dates or album release.
 Then Facebook realised that they could charge money for that visibility, so the posts by the band that you had liked would no longer show up in your timeline unless the band paid for them to do so.